Series Review: Himitsu Sentai Gorenger

 As Power Rangers and Super Sentai come further into the public consciousness this week, Contributing Writer, Kaylyn Saucedo explores the humble beginnings of Himitsu Sentai Gorenger which would later launch the Super Sentai franchise.

-In some ways, 1975 was a much simpler time, at least in the realm of tokusatsu.
 While the industry made a number of improvements over the decades, early television tokusatsu had a lot of freedom to take lots of risks in order to find whether or not something worked.
-Oftentimes, that resulted in barebones storytelling, repeated over and over again for years on end.
-That certainly was already the case for the original Kamen Rider series, which had nearly 100 episodes produced over the course of almost two years, from 1971 to 1973.
+Oftentimes, that resulted in bare-bones storytelling, repeated over and over again for years on end.
+That was already the case for the original Kamen Rider series, which had nearly 100 episodes produced over the course of almost two years, from 1971 to 1973.

 Himitsu Sentai Gorenger would follow a similar pattern starting in 1975 and ending with 84 episodes in 1977, created by Shotaro Ishinomori, the mastermind behind Kamen Rider and hundreds of other properties over the course of decades.
 This would be the humble beginnings of what would one day come to be known as the Super Sentai franchise.

 A powerful terrorist organization known as the Black Cross Army threatens to destroy the Earth, with only the defense organization EAGLE able to oppose them.
 In retaliation, Black Cross Army destroys multiple EAGLE headquarters across Japan, killing all but five people.
 Now, these five remaining EAGLE members are called to form a secret, powerful team known as Gorenger, the only force left that has a chance to stop the Black Cross Army and their evil leader, Black Cross Führer.